nerdylua/Incoming-projects/README.md

 - [x] AI-based IOT integrated Office Automation Assistant https://github.com/nerdylua/VoiceOps
 - [x] Not Pizza
 - [ ] Disabilities simulations website [finish functionalities and make an extension] https://github.com/nerdylua/disabilities-simulator
-- [ ] most probable question maker based on pyqs instead of manually going through it each time
 - [ ] draftwise ~ improve
-- [ ] track the concepts and questions solved with analytics on how to improve, with a leaderboard. codolio like
 - [ ] open all repos, finish what hasnt been finished, visibility, deleting, etc and finish this please